Skip to content

 Buy Tickets

-Step into one of the most charged moments in American history.
 Blacklisted: An American Story explores the Hollywood blacklist and the federal government’s loyalty investigations that upended thousands of lives during the Red Scare.
 Through powerful personal stories, rare artifacts, and film clips, the exhibition reveals how fear, politics, and identity collided—and what was lost when dissent was silenced.

 This timely exhibition explores the intersections of politics, antisemitism, freedom of speech, and national security during the Red Scare of the 1940s and 1950s.
-With the rise of the Cold War and global communism, anxiety over Soviet infiltration fanned fears in the United States.
+With the rise of the Cold War and global Communism, anxiety over Soviet infiltration fanned fears in the United States.

 Numerous industries, including Hollywood and the federal government, purged those accused or suspected of being Communists—many of whom were Jews.
 In fact, “Jewish” often served as a stand-in for “Communist.”